 Relevant Case Law:

 Sisemore v.
 United States, 797 F.2d 268 (6th Cir.
-1986) – the court upheld the assessment of a frivolous return penalty on taxpayers because “their amended return [showing no income] on its face clearly showed that their assessment of their taxes was substantially incorrect and that their position on the matter [that their wages were zero because received in equal exchange for their labor] was frivolous.”
+1986) – the 6th Circuit upheld the assessment of a frivolous-return penalty on taxpayers because “their amended return [showing no income] on its face clearly showed that their assessment of their taxes was substantially incorrect and that their position on the matter [that their wages were zero because received in equal exchange for their labor] was frivolous.”

 Davis v.
 United States Government, 742 F.2d 171 (5th Cir.
-1984) – the court held as clearly frivolous the taxpayers’ reasons for reporting no wages and no gross income (“rejected . . . time and time again”), while having received over $60,000 in earnings or other compensation as demonstrated by the Forms W-2 attached to their Form 1040.
+1984) – the 5th Circuit held as clearly frivolous the taxpayers’ reasons (“rejected . . . time and time again”) for reporting no wages and no gross income, when they had received over $60,000 in earnings or other compensation as evidenced by the Forms W-2 attached to their Form 1040.

 United States v.
-Ballard, 101 A.F.T.R.2d (RIA) 1241, 2008 WL 918278 (N.D.
+Ballard, 101 A.F.T.R.2d (RIA) 1241, (N.D.
 Tex.
-Feb.
-12, 2008) – the court permanently enjoined a tax return preparer from engaging in further tax return preparation or tax advice because he prepared federal income tax returns for customers that falsely showed nothing but zeroes.
+2008) – the court permanently enjoined a tax return preparer from engaging in further tax return preparation or tax advice because he prepared federal income tax returns for customers that falsely showed nothing but zeroes.

 The Law: Section 6020(b) merely provides the IRS with a mechanism for determining the tax liability of a taxpayer who has failed to file a return.
 Section 6020(b) does not require the IRS to prepare or sign under penalties of perjury tax returns for persons who do not file, and it does not excuse the taxpayer from civil penalties or criminal liability for failure to file.